yardenas/safe-sim2real/README.md

 # Safe Sim2Real
 A collection of algorithms and experiment tools for safe sim to real transfer in robotics.

+## Docs 📖
+* Policies (in `onnx` format) used for the Unitree Go1 experiments can be found in `ss2r/docs/policies`.
+* In `ss2r/docs/videos` you can find videos of 5 trials for each policy, marked by its policy id.

 ## Requirements 🛠

 - Python ≥ 3.10